dataprofessor/langchain-ask-the-data/README.md

-# 🦜🔗 Langchain - Pandas Agent App
+# 🦜🔗 Langchain - Ask the Data App

-Build an LLM powered Pandas DataFrame Agent App with Langchain and Streamlit.
+Build an LLM powered Ask the Data App with Langchain (using the `Pandas DataFrame Agent`) and Streamlit.

 ## Overview of the App